Tiger FM

 By Ronald Ssemagonja

-“We have many young people who have studied so much and know what to do.
+“We have many young people who have studied extensively and know what to do.
 I pray that they are given the opportunity to serve their country, and that those who have been in government for a long time retire.
 Young people should also be given a chance to be close to the president and tell him what they need,” she added.

 Meanwhile, Ivan Kanyike, a city dweller and voter in Kampala Central Division, congratulated the president on his victory but raised concerns over the conduct of some security officers following the announcement.

 “I take this opportunity to congratulate the president on resuming his seat.
-I only request him to fulfill what he promised people during the campaigns.
+I only request him to fulfil what he promised people during the campaigns.
 I also ask him to work with some of the people who contested against him for the betterment of our country because they have good manifestos,” Kanyike said.

 Kanyike also appealed to security officers to exercise professionalism.